astropy/specutils/docs/source/api/index.rst

 API
 ===

-This section documents the underlying code base to aid Pyfocal developers.
+This section documents the underlying code base to aid SpecViz developers.

 .. toctree::
    :maxdepth: 2